nespera/inflect/README.md

 # inflect

 I hope to port Damian Conway's Inflect Perl Module (http://search.cpan.org/~dconway/Lingua-EN-Inflect-1.895/) to Scala.
+I also want the resulting library to be usable from both Java and Scala.

-Started out with some simple parts around inflection of numbers.
+I've started out with some simple parts around inflection of numbers.
 I will then move onto pluralizing nouns and so on..

 [![Travis Build](https://api.travis-ci.org/nespera/inflect.png)](https://travis-ci.org/nespera/inflect)

-## Usage
+## Scala Usage

 ### Numbers in words